News

 The 17th International Ocular Inflammation Society (IOIS) Congress will be held in Berlin, Germany from September 7-9, 2023.

-The abstract submission deadline is March 31, 2023.
 More information can be found on the IOIS website here.

 • 2022-11-09 16:31 | Edmund Tsui (Administrator)